Contributions to the Well-being of the Citizens of Indianapolis, the State of Indiana, and Beyond

 - Create a senior-level role with broad responsibility for community engagement at IUPUI to better coordinate, align, and promote the various components of community engagement.

-The strategic actions below will help us to achieve our goals by focusing on providing internationalization opportunities for all IUPUI students, faculty, and staff; developing IUPUI as an international and intercultural hub to help make Indianapolis more welcoming and attractive to international students and other visitors; and implementing the Internationalization Plan emerging from our collaboration with the ACE Internationalization Laboratory.
+This progress has set the stage for a major move forward in the coming years.
+Our aim is to transform ourselves into a global campus, in partnership with the Indianapolis metropolitan area, by 2020.
+The strategic initiatives and actions we identify will help us to achieve our goals by providing international opportunities to all IUPUI students, faculty, and staff; developing IUPUI as an international and intercultural hub to make Indianapolis more welcoming and attractive to international students and other visitors; and implementing the Internationalization Plan emerging from our participation in the American Council on Education’s (ACE) Internationalization Laboratory.
+Together, these proposals reinforce IU’s Principles of Excellence, which serve as the foundation for IUPUI’s strategic international initiative to create distinctive approaches to campus internationalization that serve the needs of our students and city.

-- Complete an IUPUI Internationalization Plan through the ACE Internationalization Laboratory Process by mid-2014.
-Include concrete goals, objectives, and action steps to transform IUPUI into a global campus by 2020.
-Ask schools at IUPUI to develop their own internationalization plans and to report annually on internationalization activities and outcomes.
+- By mid-2014, in collaboration with the ACE Internationalization Laboratory, complete an IUPUI Internationalization Plan, with concrete goals, objectives, action steps, and metrics aimed at transforming IUPUI into a global campus by 2020.
+Ask schools at IUPUI to develop their own internationalization plans and to report annually on activities and outcomes.

-- Promote international opportunities for faculty and staff through exchanges, research, and service activities, focusing on IUPUI’s strategic international partnerships and on the countries and universities identified in Indiana University’s International Strategic Plan.
-Endowments will be sought to help support and sustain these programs as well.
+- Promote international opportunities for faculty and staff through exchanges, research, and service activities, focusing on IUPUI’s strategic international partnerships and on the countries of strategic priority identified in Indiana University’s International Strategic Plan, many of which are also countries of strategic priority for Indianapolis and Central Indiana.
+Revise Faculty Annual Reports to include reporting on international teaching, research, and engagement.
+Review policies, including promotion and tenure guidelines, that may discourage international engagement.

-- Continually improve our existing strategic international partnerships in China, Central America, and Africa, build on our history of engagement with Southeast Asia, and develop one or more new strategic international partnerships by 2020.
+- Continue to improve our existing international partnerships, build on our history of engagement with Southeast Asia, and develop one or more new strategic international partnerships by 2020.
+To support these efforts, charge a task force with creating a plan for using the emerging IU Gateway Office framework for India, China, and other emerging locations.

-- Lead the effort to make Indianapolis and Central Indiana even more welcoming and attractive to international students, faculty, staff, and visitors by expanding facilities, including an International House, and support services; and working with organizations, businesses, and governments to enhance the experiences and integration of students as well as visitors and new arrivals to the region.
-Endowments will be sought to help support and sustain these efforts.
+- Lead the effort to make Indianapolis and Central Indiana even more welcoming and attractive to international students, faculty, staff, and visitors by expanding facilities and support services, and working with organizations, businesses, and governments to enhance the experiences of new arrivals to the region.
+Collaborate with other IU campuses to develop an International House of Indiana on the IUPUI campus.

 - To support efforts to make IUPUI an inter-cultural hub, create new and strengthen existing partnerships with Indiana businesses and community organizations that have developed international activities and relationships.
-Aim to transform IUPUI and Indianapolis into a global campus and a global city working together and with the rest of the world.
+Focus on the Global Cities Initiative: A Joint Project of Brookings and JPMorgan Chase, in partnership with DevelopIndy.

 - Enhance the diversity of IUPUI students, faculty,and staff by identifying and removing barriers to access and advancement for specific populations.

-- Become the premier institution for service members seeking an education in Indiana.
+- Becomethe preferred institution for service members seeking an education in Indiana.

 - Increase IUPUI’s commitment to a family-friendly environment to ensure that faculty, staff, and students are able to focus on their IUPUI obligations and commitments.